How Can I Become a Cybersecurity Expert?

 Besides obtaining an official degree, there are institutions which offer Bootcamp-like programs, which are generally more flexible and time and cost effective than the traditional degree programs.
 Classes usually run in the evenings or on weekends and the programs also provide a balance of theory and practical experience to the chosen field.

-For instance, the University of Miami offers students a Cyber Security Professional Program, which is designed for students who have minimal background in the field.
-There’s also the Cyber Security Ethical Hacking Program, which is for students who already have some background in cyber security or in IT and would like to enhance their skills.
+For instance, the University of Miami offers students a Cybersecurity Professional Bootcamp, which is designed for students who have minimal background in the field.

 Whichever option you choose, what’s most important is to have a look at your career aspirations, your current background knowledge, and how much time and money you can afford to dedicate to this endeavour.
 Although programs are plentiful, it is important that you pursue your education with intent.